Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 As a local born and raised in Malaga, I can guarantee you that there are many reasons to love my hometown.
 I’m not the only one who says it, but many friends from other parts of the world agree that it’s underrated and is a city that is worth discovering.

-In this blog, you’ll discover all the reasons why Malaga should be on your bucket list and find out the answer to your questions about different aspects of the city you should know before visiting it.
+In this blog, you’ll discover all the reasons why I think Malaga should be on your bucket list and find out the answers to your questions about different aspects of the city you should know about before visiting it.

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.

 Is Malaga worth visiting?
-14 Reasons to Visit Malaga
+A Local’s 14 Reasons to Visit Malaga

 1. The beautiful beaches

 Malaga and its surroundings have some of the best beaches in Andalucia.
-From crystal blue water and impressive cliffs to beaches with shallow water and great facilities for everyone.
+From crystal blue water and impressive cliffs to beaches with shallow water and excellent facilities for everyone.

-You don’t need to go far to visit a beach as you find La Malagueta Beach just a few minutes from Malaga city centre.
+You don’t need to go far to visit a beach, as you will find La Malagueta Beach just a few minutes from Malaga city centre.
 It’s a very accessible beach with good facilities like showers and toilets, and it’s just a stone’s throw away from restaurants.

 Overall, Malaga beaches are really good, and the city is a fantastic destination for a beach holiday.